 In addition, employees are entitled to take an additional 12 weeks of leave in order to bond with the baby once it is born, under the California Family Rights Act ( CFRA).

-Much of the pregnancy related legislation simply addresses the misconception brought about by the Supreme Court’s erroneous ruling in General Electric Company v.
-Gilbert that pregnancy discrimination was not discrimination based on sex, but was rather discrimination between pregnant people and non-pregnant people (as men fit into that latter category), and was therefore permissible.
+Much of the pregnancy-related legislation simply addresses the misconception brought about by the Supreme Court’s erroneous ruling in General Electric Company v.
+Gilbert that pregnancy discrimination was not discrimination based on sex, but was rather a discrimination between pregnant people and non-pregnant people (as men fit into that latter category), and was therefore permissible.

 Since then, the States have passed their own Acts pointed towards stemming the effects of discrimination against pregnant women, California in particular, as mentioned above.

 An employee is eligible to take a Pregnancy Disability Leave if she works for an employer with more than 5 employees.
 Additional leaves under the Family Medical Leave Act (which run concurrently) cover fewer employees in California as they have additional requirements that must be met in order to qualify as ‘covered.’
 For instance, under the FMLA an employee is eligible to take a pregnancy-related leave if she has worked for her employer for at least a year, and has been on the job for at least 1250 hours over the course of that year, and has not taken more than the total 12 weeks of leave in the year including the requested leave.